Intracorneal Ring Segments

 Addition Technology has surgical instruments specifically for use with Intacs insertion.
 These instruments include the following: corneal thickness gauges, glides, incision and placement marker, pocketing hook, pocketing lever, ring forceps, stromal spreader, vacuum-centering guide with vacuum system, and clockwise and counterclockwise dissectors.[25]

-Ferrara Ring has its own surgical kit used in the insertion of the intracorneal ring segments.
-These instruments include the following: Ferrara spatula, Suarez spreader, Bicalho guide, Pre-delaminator, Ferrara marker, Sinskey hook of 0.20 mm, Modified McPherson forceps, and an adjustable Ferrara diamond blade knife.[24]
+Ferrara Ring has its surgical kit used to insert the intracorneal ring segments.
+These instruments include the following: Ferrara spatula, Suarez spreader, Bicalho guide, Pre-delaminator, Ferrara marker, Sinskey hook of 0.20 mm, Modified McPherson forceps, and an adjustable Ferrara diamond blade knife.[26]

 How do intracorneal ring segment inserts work?

 Imagine the cornea as compressed arcs of fiber covering the eye.
 If a spacer element is inserted between those fibers, effectively pushing them apart, then the arc must flatten to accommodate the inserted element.
 The corneal ring complies with Barraquer and Blavatskaya postulates.
 According to these postulates, an addition in the cornea periphery results in its flattening, and the ring diameter determines how much the cornea will be flattened.
-In other words, the more tissue is added (increasing ring thickness) and the smaller the diameter, the greater will be the myopia correction obtained.
-Intracorneal ring segments inserts shorten the corneal cord length, produce flattening across the entire cornea, and maintain the positive asphericity of the cornea.[25]
+In other words, the more tissue is added (increasing ring thickness), the smaller the diameter, the greater the myopia correction that will be obtained.
+Intracorneal ring segments inserts shorten the corneal cord length, produce flattening across the entire cornea, and maintain the positive asphericity of the cornea.[27]

 Advantages of intracorneal ring segment inserts

-Intracorneal ring segments may now be used to treat irregular steepening (irregular astigmatism) of the cornea caused by keratoconus.[27, 28] There is a stabilization or delay of cone progression.
-The intracorneal ring segment is made of acrylic, an inert and biocompatible material; therefore, there is lack of rejection.
+Intracorneal ring segments now may be used to treat irregular steepening (irregular astigmatism) of the cornea caused by keratoconus.[29, 30] There is stabilization or delay of cone progression.
+The intracorneal ring segment is made of acrylic, an inert and biocompatible material; therefore, there is a lack of rejection.
 There is a high patient satisfaction rate.
-It is possible to combine with other procedures like contact lens fitting, corneal collagen cross-linking, PRK, phakic IOL implantation, and intraocular lenses.
+It can combine with other procedures like contact lens fitting, corneal collagen cross-linking, PRK, phakic IOL implantation, and intraocular lenses.
 There is no evidence of any interference with a corneal transplant.

 Disadvantages of intracorneal ring segment inserts

-The technology is limited for use in low-to-moderate myopia with low astigmatism, corneal ectasia, and keratoconus.[29]
-It is still a relatively new technology with emerging complications (eg, diurnal fluctuations in visual acuity, stromal opacifications).[30, 31, 32, 33] Of further concern is the prolonged intraoperative elevated intraocular pressure.[34, 35]
+The technology is limited for use in low-to-moderate myopia with low astigmatism, corneal ectasia, and keratoconus.[31]
+It remains a relatively new technology with emerging complications (eg, diurnal fluctuations in visual acuity and stromal opacifications).[32, 33, 34, 35] Of further concern is the prolonged intraoperative elevated intraocular pressure.[36, 37]

 History of the Procedure

-The KeraVision Ring was conceived by A.E.
-Reynolds, OD, in 1978.
-Kera Associates formed in 1980 to develop the ICR and other concepts.
-In 1995, the first preclinical study on Reynolds' product was performed.[36]
+The KeraVision Ring was conceived by AE Reynolds, OD, in 1978.
+Kera Associates was formed in 1980 to develop the ICR and other concepts.
+In 1995, the first preclinical study on Reynolds' product was performed.[38]

 In 1991, the first human clinical trials began in Brazil with 360° ICR.
-The rings were implanted in corneas of nonfunctional human eyes.
-Shortly thereafter, a similar study was performed in the United States.
-Implantation in sighted eyes in the United States was implemented in 1993 as part of a US Food and Drug Administration (FDA) regulated phase II study.[37]
+The rings were implanted in the corneas of nonfunctional human eyes.
+Shortly after that, a similar study was performed in the United States.
+Implantation in sighted eyes in the United States was implemented in 1993 as part of a US Food and Drug Administration (FDA) regulated phase II study.[39]

 A premarket approval (PMA) application was filed with the FDA.
-In 1999, the trade name Intacs inserts was adopted for commercial sales of the ICRS, and FDA approval was granted for the commercial sale of Intacs inserts for -1.00 to -3.00 D of myopia with less than -1.00 D of astigmatism in the United States.
+In 1999, Intacs inserts was adopted for commercial sales of the ICRS, and FDA approval was granted for the commercial sale of Intacs inserts for -1.00 to -3.00 D of myopia with less than -1.00 D of astigmatism in the United States.
 After a promising introduction into the refractive market, KeraVision, the maker of Intacs, experienced financial difficulties and eventually sold its assets to Addition Technology in April 2001.
-Since its introduction, however, the use of Intacs has expanded from the treatment of patients with low-to-moderate myopia with low astigmatism to the treatment of patients with keratoconus.[41]
+Since its introduction, however, the use of Intacs has expanded from treating patients with low-to-moderate myopia with low astigmatism to treating patients with keratoconus.[43]

 Table 1.
 Evolution of Intacs Inserts